 Wynne Palmer is a Vancouver-based integrated media artist, an independent curator, arts administrator and educator.
-Past professional work experience informing her practice include: government, corporate, non-profit and freelance graphic design and photography; west coast film and music industries; fine art, media and event curatorial and production; board experience and arts administration.
+Past professional work experience informing her practice include: professional graphic design and photography; west coast film and music industries; event curation and production; arts administration and board experience.

 Her work is in a number of public and private collections including Canada, Germany, UK and USA.